-Provide details of the proposed use of existing infrastructure to transport materials, products or wastes to and from the project development area.
-Also provide details, either in the transport section of the EIS or by cross reference to other sections, of the environmental values, which would be affected by the altered use of existing transport infrastructure or the construction of new or altered infrastructure.
-The EIS should provide details of any project related plant or utilities within, or impacting on, the jurisdiction of any transport authority.
+Provide details on the proposed use of existing infrastructure to transport materials, products or wastes to and from the project development area including consideration of optimal transport mode alternatives to limit transport impacts.
+Also provide details, either in the transport section of the EIS or by cross reference to other sections, of the environmental values which would be affected by the altered use of existing transport infrastructure or the construction of new or altered infrastructure.
+The EIS should provide details of any project-related plant or utilities including gas pipelines, well infrastructure, gathering systems and overhead or underground power lines within, or impacting on, the jurisdiction of any transport authority.
 Also provide details of the likely traffic to be generated by workforce personnel and service providers.